 Lighting your Sculpture

-In order to light the sculpture in such a way as to see the shadow this way, position the light fixture (details below)10-15 feet away from the sculpture and around 3-4 feet higher than the sculpture pointed directly at the center of the piece.
+To light the sculpture in such a way as to see the shadow this way, position the light fixture (details below)10-15 feet away from the sculpture and around 3-4 feet higher than the sculpture pointed directly at the center of the piece.

-I ordered a variety of light fixtures recently to find the ones that I like the best.
+I ordered a variety of light fixtures recently to find the ones I like the best.
 Links to them are here.

 Not what you're looking for?
 Keep scrolling.